-In this section, we show that there always exists a half-integral solution to C-LP.
-To this end, it suffices to show that every vertex in the constraint polyope of C-LP is half integral.
-Let $x$ be a feasible point in the constraint polyope of C-LP, and define the following notation.
+In this section, we show that there always exists a half-integral solution of C-LP.
+To this end, it suffices to show that every vertex in the constraint polytope of C-LP is half-integral.
+Let $x\notin\{0,1/2,1\}^{|V|}$ be a feasible point in the constraint polytope of C-LP, and define the following notation.

-Our goal is to show that $x$ is either a non-vertex or a half-integral feasible point.
-To this end, one can assume $E_x\neq \emptyset$ (otherwise, we are done since $x$ is integral) and and $E_x$ does not contain a cycle consisting of half integral edges $\{e: x_e=1/2\}$ (otherwise, one can redefine a new $x$ by making $x_e\rightarrow 0$ for every edge $e$ in the cycle to argue that the original $x$ is either a non-vertex or a half-integral feasible point).
-Under these assumptions, we will show that $x$ is not a vertex.